dilyn-corner/KISS-kde/README.md

    you to test your own kernel configs.

-3. You will require exactly `realpath` from `coreutils` to build a single package.
+3. You will require exactly `realpath` from `coreutils` to build `elogind`.
 The others are for extras in KISS-kde/extra.

-4. You will need `gnugrep` to build at least one package.
+4. You will need `gnugrep` to build `breeze-icons`.

 5. You will need `dbus`.
 Because of this, you'll have to rebuild `qt5`.